unik-name/help-unikname/docs/5-security/security-hack-protections.md

 ### Reverse lookup protection

 The registry is protected against reverse lookup.
-It is not possible to find a @unikname from a value within the registry (e.g. a blockchain public address) because user’s registry does not contain @unik names nor any reference to it, and because the user’s registry is stored off-chain.
+It is not possible to find a @unikname from a value within the registry (e.g. a blockchain public address) because user’s registry does not contain human-readable unikname id nor any reference to it, and because the user’s registry is stored off-chain.

 The key field of the database containing values is composed of obfuscated unik-addresses.
 This key is also protected against “rainbow-table” attacks. (see Unlisted Protection here above).

 In addition, there is a double protection for values attached to a label with restricted permissions (see here above).
 These values are encrypted and stored off-chain.
-Only whitelisted @unik names are able to decrypt the value stored into the registry.
+Only whitelisted uniknames are able to decrypt the value stored into the registry.
 An attacker who succeed to get access to the off-chain storage will only get encrypted data.

 ### Data Integrity Protection (Proof Of Retrievability - POR)